 When one car is involved in an accident, it’s called a single car accident.
 The driver may lose control, drive off the roadway, and strike other objects such as poles, guardrails, trees, fire hydrants, walls, and pedestrians.

 These accidents involve many vehicles and normally occur on highways or freeways.
 These can be deadly accidents and a solid mass of crumpled vehicles makes escape or rescue difficult.
 If one vehicle catches fire, it can easily spread to others with the help of spilled fuel on the roadway.
 There could be multiple collisions as vehicles pile onto each other.
 Drivers and passengers leaving crashed cars could be hit as the collisions continue.
 Causes could be weather conditions like snow or ice on the road, heavy snow, fog, or smoke that can decrease visibility.
-Given this confused situation, accident reconstruction can be difficult and liability hard to assess.
+Given this confusing situation, accident reconstruction can be difficult and liability hard to assess.